Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/text-formatting/Formatting_code_snippet.md

 **Step 1**

-1. Enter and select the text in the text area of the linked channel or DM/GM in MM.
+1. Select and format the entered text as code snippet in the linked channel or DM/GM in MM.
-2. Click on code snippet button in formatting menu and click on send button in MM.
+2. Click on the send button in MM.
 3. Navigate to the linked channel or DM/GM in MS Teams.

 **Step 2**

-1. Enter and select the text in the text area of the linked channel or DM/GM in MS Teams.
+1. Select and format the entered text as code snippet in the linked channel or DM/GM in MS Teams.
-2. Click on code snipppet button and click on send button in MS Teams.
+2. Click on send button in MS Teams.
 3. Navigate to the linked channel or DM/GM in MM.

 **Expected**